 Copycat Little Debbie Christmas Tree Cakes (gluten & dairy free)

 These copycat Little Debbie Christmas tree cakes are the perfect nostalgic treat if you’re gluten and dairy-free!
-They’re covered with dairy-free white chocolate and topped with dye-free sprinkles for that festive feel.
+Almond flour, dairy-free white chocolate, and sprinkles come together for the best treat.

 Remember Little Debbie’s Christmas Tree cakes?!
 They’re a snack cake shaped like a Christmas tree, filled with marshmallow cream and covered with white chocolate and sprinkles.
 Not only are they yummy, but they’re so cute and aesthetic!

 If you’re gluten and dairy-free like me, we sadly miss out on really cute snacks like this all too often.
-This version is gluten-free, dairy-free, and even artificial food dye-free!
+This version is gluten-free, dairy-free, and free from artificial food dyes.

 Why you’ll love these Copycat Little Debbie Tree Cakes

-- They’re festive.
+- Festive perfection.
 Around the holidays, I love all the themed treats and this is a great addition to any holiday baking!

 - Avocado Oil and Coconut Oil.